Are you planning a trip to Bryce Canyon in winter? This guide will help you plan your travels and includes all the best things to do!

 As you can imagine, the views from the top of the red cliffs below are breathtaking, especially during the winter months.

 When covered in snow, the Red Canyon, which parallels Scenic Byway 12, provides easy-accessible trails for cross-country skiing and snowshoeing.

 Cross-country skiing lovers will be delighted that they can find plenty of opportunities for the spot around Bryce Canyon!

-Going cross-country skiing in Bryce Canyon allows enthusiasts to access around 30 kilometers of groomed trails that wind through Ponderosa pine forests, meadows, and, most importantly, spectacular views.
+Going cross-country skiing in Bryce Canyon allows enthusiasts to access around 18 miles of groomed trails that wind through Ponderosa pine forests, meadows, and, most importantly, spectacular views.

 This is probably one of the very best ways to get acquainted with the extraordinary vistas of the park and partake in a winter sport at the same time.